 - Use slides only as reference material, do not rely on them completely

 With visuals, your audience will be able to recall the topic even at a later date.
 Your audience will remember you for showing good presentation skills.
-You can also learn more about the Importance of Graphics Designing here.
+Having knowledge of Graphics Designing will help a lot here.

 4. Practice makes a man perfect